Eligibility requirements for applicants

 Additional skills and qualifications

-Given the highly competitive nature of the Italian Fellowships Programme, the following additional skills and qualifications are considered assets:
+Given the highly competitive nature of the Italian Fellowships Programme the following are frequently considered important assets:

 Candidates are expected to be motivated, flexible and willing to adapt to different environments.
 Furthermore, they must at all times demonstrate commitment to the core values of the United Nations, i.e. integrity, professionalism and respect for diversity.